 The congress centre is rightfully among the best in Budapest.
 There are multiple reasons; in our opinion, its spaciousness and openness.
 The latter is crucial during the corona crisis.
 Another advantage is the number of breakout rooms; 16 await guests in various sizes and configurations.
 Further inspiring is the world-class catering that ensures a holistic experience.
 Budapest Marriott Hotel, furthermore, boasts an excellent ratio between the number of hotel rooms and the size of its congress centre.
 The largest hall can capacitate a whopping 650 participants.
 Altogether, the package fits into the category of medium-sized hotel congress centres.

 DESSERT – The extras

-Rooftop Bar Liza and the Chain Sky Lounge are some of the most exclusive locations for organising events in the city.
+The Liz and Chain Sky Lounge is among the most exclusive locations for organising events in the city.
 They are located on the ninth floor and offer picture-postcard views.
 Make sure to book in advance, though, as the place is usually very, very busy.

 FLOP – NEGATIVE SURPRISES

 The hotel can, on occasions, be fully-booked, and in such cases, hospitality at the reception can quickly dwindle, reminiscing of an airport terminal.
 Otherwise, we can hardly find any flaws in such a hotel barring the high prices that are, nonetheless, justified by impeccable service.

 TOP – POSITIVE SURPRISES

 The DNB Budapest Restaurant serving authentic modern interpretations of Hungarian cuisine is phenomenal.
 They also offer lunch menus at affordable prices.